Originally written June 29, 2019

 Sneezing is unusual in that there is almost a universal need to respond when someone does so.
 But why do people say “God bless you” (or a variation thereof) when you sneeze?
 Well, there a few possible origins.
 One is that Pope Gregory the Great started doing so during the Plague of Justinian, in the hopes that people wouldn’t die after sneezing.
 There is also the school of thought that people might expel their souls from their body when they sneezed, and this was a way of keeping the devil from taking it.
 And then there are those who thought the heart would stop when you sneezed and saying “God bless you” would keep you from dying.

 While sneezing might not be a sign of luck or being talked about, it could be a sign of a cold, allergy, or other condition one of CEENTA’s ENT doctors would be happy to treat.
-If you need an appointment, don’t hesitate to make one today.
+If you need an appointment to treat your sneeze attacks, don’t hesitate to make one today.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-If you need an appointment with an ENT doctor in one of our North or South Carolina locations, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+If you need an appointment with an ENT doctor in one of our North or South Carolina locations, you can schedule appointment online or through myCEENTAchart.